dongido001/subscription-count-down-server/README.md

 cp .env.example .env
 ```

 Then get your Pusher API keys from your Pusher [Dashboard](https://dashboard.pusher.com/).
-Once you have the keys, up the `.env` file with the correct API keys.
+Once you have the keys, update the `.env` file with the correct API keys.

 Next, install the dependencies: